2020 Arizona elections: Polling

-Each voter selected up to three candidates in the state Corporation Commission general election; with the top three vote-getters winning the seats.
-Consequently, poll results in the table immediately below are displayed as the accumulation of a candidate's first, second and third preferences and therefore sum to 300%, instead of 100%.
+Each voter selected up to three candidates in the state Corporation Commission general election, with the top three vote-getters winning the seats.
+Consequently, poll results in the table immediately below are displayed as the accumulation of a candidate's first, second and third preferences, and therefore total 300%, instead of 100%.
 Where a given percentage of voters are not decided with respect to multiple choices, that percentage is multiplied by the number of choices for which they are undecided (so, for instance, if 1% of voters had not picked any candidate, they would be listed in the table below as 3% of the total vote).

 Results

 Ballot initiatives

-Two initiatives were approved for the General Election ballot.
+Two initiatives were approved for the general election ballot.

 Proposition 207

 Proposition 207, the Smart and Safe Arizona Act, is to legalize and tax cannabis for adult use.

 Polling

 Proposition 208

 Proposition 208, the Invest in Education Act, is to impose a 3.5% income tax surcharge on high earners and invest the revenue generated in education.